eaglepoint-ai/bytedance_dataset/BD-RL-002-sw_crm_contact_search/README.md

-# BD-RL-009-swe_skill_matching (Product Catalog Dataset)
+# BD-RL-002-sw_crm_contact_search

-This repository now demonstrates a simple .NET console benchmark where both `repository_before` and `repository_after` expose product lists entirely from memory.
+This repository contains a small .NET console benchmark around a CRM contact search refactor.
-The “before” app keeps data in loose dictionaries while the “after” app introduces a typed catalog with a lightweight cache, showcasing a tiny but clear refactor.
+The "before" app keeps the data access in a single class, while the "after" app layers caching and typed records to demonstrate an incremental improvement.

 ## Requirements